Skip to content

 Special arrangements will be made for some householders if, for example, there is a medical requirement.
 These arrangements will be considered on an individual basis.

-Garden waste collections will not change, but the price of waste permits will increase to £40 in April 2025.
-Prices thereafter will reflect the Scottish average for this service.
+Garden waste collections will not change, but the price of permits will change each year in line with the Scottish average.

 No. All waste should be contained inside the new bins, with the lid closed.
 Excess waste can be taken to your local recycling centre.